OUT-OF-GAMUT COLORS (Or Colors That Don't Come Through Well in Photography)

 I believe that the distinction between massing and detailing is the single most difficult balance to master when painting in any representational genre, and especially when painting the landscape.

 As I have watched the careers of many painters over decades, I have observed that most good painters started at one time by putting in way too many details and have learned to mass over time.
-There are smaller numbers who start with too little detail and then learn to add additional detail to the right places as they grow as painters.
+There are smaller numbers of painters who start with too little detail and then learn to add additional detail to the right places as they grow as painters.

 This last tenancy (to add too few details or to under paint) describes the difference between illustration and fine art, something that Roy Anderson taught me in his book, Dream Spinner: the Art of Roy Andersen.
 In his book, Andersen explains that illustration is meant to have short term function while fine art is meant to have long term function.
 While illustration is glanced at briefly, a painting will hang in a home for years and must have enough to keep the viewer engaged long-term.
 And that “enough” is not excessive detail, but rather compositional orchestration, good values, color, temperature, drafting, edges, brushwork, etc.